wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 **Maharaj:**&ensp;The very fact of observation alters the observer and the observed.
 After all, what prevents the insight into one’s true nature is the weakness and obtuseness of the mind and its tendency to skip the subtle and focus on the gross only.
 When you follow my advice and try to keep your mind on the notion of ‘I am’ only, you become fully aware of your mind and its vagaries.
-Awareness, beïng lucid harmony (<span data-tippy-content="Beïng, existence, true essence.
+Awareness, being lucid harmony (<span data-tippy-content="Being, existence, true essence.
 In <em>yoga</em> the quality of purity or goodness.">sattva</span>) in action, dissolves dullness and quiets the restlessness of the mind and gently, but steadily, changes its very substance.
-This change need not be spectacular; it may be hardly noticeäble — yet it is a deep and fundamental shift from darkness to light, from inadvertence to awareness.
+This change need not be spectacular; it may be hardly noticable — yet it is a deep and fundamental shift from darkness to light, from inadvertence to awareness.

 **Q:**&ensp;Must it be the ‘I am’ formula?
 Will not any other sentence do?